 Finlandia University is a wonderful place to continue your education, especially if you like the individualized attention that can only be provided on a small campus like ours.
-While our campus and class sizes might be small, we offer incredible opportunity to our students.
-That great degrees in a surprisingly wide variety of programs (health sciences, fine art and design, business, liberal arts and more!), some of the most beautiful surroundings in the world in Michigan’s Keweenaw Peninsula, NCAA Division III athletics and much, much more.
+We take advantage of our small class sizes to offer incredible opportunities to our students.
+That includes great degrees in a surprisingly wide variety of disciplines (health sciences, fine art and design, business, liberal arts and more!), some of the most beautiful surroundings in the world in Michigan’s Keweenaw Peninsula, NCAA Division III athletics and much, much more.

 FIVE Reasons to Transfer to FinnU

 1. Uncommon Attention

 At Finlandia we pride ourselves in providing an experience you won’t find anywhere else.
 Our average class size during the 2017-18 academic year was 11 students, which allows for a more personalized educational experience, ensures no one gets left behind, and aids in the personal growth we see year after year in our students.
 We pride ourselves in providing a whole-person educational experience.

 It’s not just in our classrooms either, most students at FinnU get to know the staff, enjoy pizza with the President and because of our focus on service, they get to know the Copper Country community.
 Bottom line: At Finlandia you’ll be more than a number, you’ll be a valuable member of our tight-knit campus community.

 2. Great Academic Programs and Opportunities